helpbuttons/helpbuttons/CONTRIBUTING.md

 `$ yarn dev`

-run migrations:

-`$ docker-compose exec api yarn migration:run`

-### develop api
+You can now browse to `http://localhost:3000` to configure helpbuttons!
+## Contributing to the backend/api
 You need a postgis database. postgres+opengis you can use our docker-compose file.
-You will need to

-put all containers down
+You will need to put all containers down

 `$ docker-compose down`

-create an .env
-`$ cp env.sample api/.env` (you can edit this file if you change your api host)

-edit the file `api/.env` acoording to ur needs

-run the database
+#### Setup database

-`$ docker-compose up -d db`

 You want to be able to access 5432 port from the db
 ```